jjmontesl/ddd/README.md

   object (necessary when there are existing references to objects).
 - Access to metadata (`extra`, `.get`...) and propagation to children may change.
-- API is gravitating towards a Node hierarchy where each node has a transform (formerly only DDDInstance objects had a transform and all other geometries were in world space).
+- API is gravitating towards a Node hierarchy where each node has a transform (formerly only DDDInstance objects had a transform and all other objects lived in world space).